 Sand colic prevention is necessary.

 As the grass starts to die in the fall and winter months, your horse may begin ingesting more sand than usual while grazing.
 This is also an issue with horses eating leftovers from their hay racks or feed buckets off of the ground.
-Jeffers carries several psyllium based supplements, such as Equi-Aid Psyllium Pellets, that help to reduce sand retention.
+Jeffers carries several psyllium-based supplements that help to reduce sand retention, such as Equi-Aid Psyllium Pellets.

 Digestion supplements can help keep everything regular.